-The same scene as seen by an Axis thermal camera, which detects and measures infrared radiation.
+The same scene as seen by an Axis thermal camera using a B/W palette.

-A similar scene as seen by an Axis thermometric camera.
+A similar scene as seen by an Axis thermometric camera using a rainbow isothermal palette.
 The camera detects and measures infrared radiation and converts the result to temperature readings.
 The different temperatures are also visualized using a color palette.